Boost productivity and save time with Slack — the AI work platform for managing projects, automating workflows, and connecting teams securely. Start

 Slack AI integrates with: Google Drive, Trello, Asana, Zoom, GitHub, Jira, Salesforce, Dropbox, Microsoft Teams, Slackbot.

-Based on user reviews and social mentions, the most common pain points are: anthropic bill, API costs, token cost.
+Based on user reviews and social mentions, the most common pain points are: token usage, anthropic bill, API costs, token cost.

 Slack School | Getting started with a new Workspace